dbac2002/testrail-groovy-client/README.md

 Currently the following limitations exit:
  * Only GET requests
  * Almost no request filters are available

-This limitations will be removed over time.
+These limitations will be removed over time.